sanadKadu/css-html-basic-projects/README.md

 # css-html-basic-projects

-A dump of my plain CSS and HTML webpages.
+A dump of my plain CSS and HTML templates.
 Most of these are made on **codepen** below are the links ,

 - [Deleuze Tribute Page](https://codepen.io/sanadKadu/full/MWeNrmg)